Doctor of Education in Educational Leadership

-- Domestic Students – A $65 application fee is required for all domestic students; the application will not be processed without this fee.
+- Domestic Students – An application fee is required for all domestic students; your application will not be processed without this fee.
 The fee can be paid by credit card when completing the online application.

-- International Students – A $75 application fee is required; the application will not be processed without this fee.
+- International Students – An application fee is required; your application will not be processed without this fee.
 The fee can be paid by credit card when completing the online application.

 - Statement of Goals and Professional Experience

-- Career and professional goals and aspirations, and how being accepted to the program will benefit your goals and aspirations;
+- Career and professional goals and aspirations, and how being accepted to the program will benefit the goals and aspirations

 - Any research interests